 My current Hypnotherapy fees are:

 Are you seeing clients in person during COVID-19?

 Are you taking new clients?

-My practice is currently full (February, 2021), but things change all of the time.
-I suggest you email me to be added to my wait-list or continue to check the website for updates.
+My practice is currently full (July, 2021), but things change all of the time.
+I suggest you email me to be added to my wait-list or continue to check my website home page for updates.

 Unfortunately, I'm unable to provide custom referrals at this time.

 In order to keep my clients, my community, and myself safe during this global pandemic, I am only seeing clients over telehealth for the immediate future.
 You can read more about Telehealth sessions HERE.

 What can I expect from therapy?

 If you’ve never been to therapy before, it’s very common not to know what to expect.
 Before starting therapy, I recommend we have a phone consultation to discuss what is bringing you to therapy at this time and to make sure I am the best therapist to help you.
 During the phone consultation we’ll determine whether to schedule an in-person appointment.
 The first in-person appointment is called an intake session.
 During the intake session we will determine how to best structure therapy so that is it beneficial to your personal goals for seeking therapy.
 Subsequent sessions are all about you—you talk about what is important to you and I listen and help provide insight.

 Therapy tends to works best when there is a clear objective in mind.
 In other words, how do you feel today verse how would you like to feel in the future, and how can we help you achieve that feeling?
 Sessions are structured around helping you to grow towards that goal and dealing with the obstacles that get in the way.